 Negotiating in good faith and a willingness to compromise are key to making the mediation process work.
 As soon as one spouse thinks the other spouse is hiding something, it’s game over for the mediation process.
 It triggers that natural response, if he or she is hiding one thing, what else are they hiding?

 Reaching an agreement requires comprise especially on the difficult issues.
 If either spouse going into the mediation process is unwilling to give up any ground, it will make the mediation process difficult if not impossible.
 Married couples pursing a divorce have to remember that same amount of income and assets that were previously supporting a single household are now being used to support two separate households.
 It typically costs more to support two households instead of one.
 Two mortgages, two sets of clothes for the kids, two cable bills, etc. Both sides typically have to adjust their standard of living after the divorce is finalized.

 If mediation is not a good fit for you, instead of just defaulting to the litigation option, an option that is growing rapidly in popularity is Collaborative Divorce.
-So what is collaborative divorce and How does the collaborative process work?

 Unlike mediation where it’s just you, your spouse, and a mediator, in the collaborative setting each spouse retains their own attorney to represent them at the table.